nihilok/assistants/README.md

   -e, --editor          open the default editor to compose a prompt.
   -f INPUT_FILE, --input-file INPUT_FILE
                         read the initial prompt from a file (e.g., 'input.txt').
+  -t, --continue-thread
+                        continue previous thread.
   -i INSTRUCTIONS_FILE, --instructions INSTRUCTIONS_FILE
                         read the initial instructions (system message) from a specified file; if this file is not provided, environment variable `ASSISTANT_INSTRUCTIONS` will be used (or a default of 'You are a helpful assistant').
-  -t, --continue-thread
-                        continue previous thread.
+  -c CONFIG_FILE, --config-file CONFIG_FILE
+                        read config (instructions, model, thinking level, prompt etc.) from file.
+This is used to overwrite environment variables or command line arguments
   -C, --code            use specialised reasoning/code model.
 WARNING: This model may be slower and more expensive to use (use the CODE_MODEL environment variable to change
                         the model used.
-Defaults to 'o1-mini').
+Defaults to 'o3-mini' with reasoning_effort set to 'high').
+  -m MODEL, --model MODEL
-  --version             show program's version number and exit -T [THINKING], --thinking [THINKING]
+                        specify the model to use.
+Defaults to the environment variable DEFAULT_MODEL -T [THINKING], --thinking [THINKING]
                         whether to use thinking mode or not.
 In the case of OpenAI models this can be set to 2 for the highest level of thinking, 1 for medium, and so on.
                         Defaults to 0, or 1 if passed without an argument.
-  -m [MODEL], --model [MODEL]
-                        specify the model to use.
-Defaults to the environment variable DEFAULT_MODEL
+  --version             show program's version number and exit
 ```

 There are also a number if commands that can be invoked in the CLI and these are all prefixed with a forward slash (`/`)